dodo-foundation/linux-learns/nginx-loadbalancer-configuration.md

 **_configuration with SSL_**

-In this task we are take config loadbalancer with SSL certificate
+We will configure a load balancer with an SSL certificate in this task.

 ```bash